 2).
 A copy of their own interactive workbook to use in pre-school and at home.

 Young children take delight in the story in the workbook, told with the help of our four furry animal friends who interact with a bench and a child.
 Each animal represents a thought, a feeling or an emotion and we discuss how to recognise and cope.
 It is open ended story allowing free will of the children’s imagination.

 - Kin the thoughtful and clever fox.

 - Elfe the very emotional and caring squirrel.

 - Red the robin who is so courageous and just loves his nest.

 - Neeke the monkey who is very different and so very very proud of the fact.

-This workshop will be centered around “Sam Builds A Nest” a care box for Courage and Resilience.
+This workshop will be centered around “Sam Builds A Nest” a worry box for Courage and Resilience.
 Teaching children about change, transition and courage.
 Your setting will receive a:

-1) Sam Builds A Nest Care Box for Courage and Resilience.
+1) Sam Builds A Nest Worry Box for Courage and Resilience.